isorna/dropcommander/docs/en/dzc/special-rules.md

 ### Flame

-_Flame weapons have been seen on the battlefield for millennia, primarily used for clearing out dug in positions._
+_Flame weapons have been seen on the battlefield for millennia, primarily used for clearing out dug in positions_.

 These weapons may target enemy Infantry that are in Garrisons, whether they have moved to an edge or not.
 Simply target the edge of a Garrison as if they were on that edge.

 Units in Garrisons occupied by friendly Infantry can be targeted by Flame weapons, however **any missed shots are counted as successful hits against one of those friendly units,** allocated by the target’s player.

-**Neither Body Cover nor Soft Cover can be used against Flame weapons, and they ignore Evasion Countermeasures.**
+**Neither Body Cover nor Soft Cover can be used against Flame weapons, and they ignore Evasion Countermeasures**.

 Additionally, every time a Flame weapon targets an Infantry unit inside a Garrison or a Destructible scenery piece, the scenery piece receives **1 additional Collateral Damage token,** regardless of how much damage is done.
 If that scenery piece has the Flammable rule, it receives 2 additional Collateral Damage tokens instead.

 ### Focus X

-_Weapons can sometimes combine fire to become something greater than the sum of their parts - achieving higher power and stopping power against well-armoured targets._
+_Weapons can sometimes combine fire to become something greater than the sum of their parts - achieving higher power and stopping power against well-armoured targets_.

 Focus weapons are denoted with a number after them.